 Last year, after my big health scare, I lost 4 stone (over 25 kilos) in 8 months of making huge lifestyle changes.
 I made better food choices, exercised, ensured I got enough sleep every night and worked on my general well being.

 Then, things changed.
-I suffered a huge loss when my mother passed suddenly end of October last year.
+I suffered a huge loss when my mother passed suddenly at the end of October last year.
 I went back to my old ways.
 I started looking for “comfort” in the same things I did in the past – food, a bit of alcohol and had long duvet days.
 Regret, hurt, pain kept me awake at night.
 I isolated myself.
 Although every now and again I forced myself to go for long walks, overall I had lost the consistency.
 My lifestyle had begun to look dysfunctional, yet again.

 I have sadly gained back one stone, over 6 kilos in these 4 months of mourning.
 It made me realise how we are always walking on a tight rope.